microsoft/vcpkg/scripts/azure-pipelines/osx/README.md

     rm register-guest.sh
     exit
     ```
-- [ ] In the VM's terminal, relaunch the VM in ephemeral mode with:
+- [ ] In the KVM's terminal, relaunch the VM in ephemeral mode with:
     ```sh
     ~/macosvm --ephemeral ./vm.json
     ```